LinkageIO/Camoco/docs/tutorial.rst

       --skip-quality-control
                             A Flag indicating to skip quality control procedure on expression data.
 Default: False
-      --skip-normalization  Flag indicating that expression normaliztion should be skipped.
+      --skip-normalization  Flag indicating that expression normalization should be skipped.
 Default: False
       --min-expr MIN_EXPR   Expression values (e.g. FPKM) under this threshold will be set to NaN and not used during correlation